-Section 2.
-That Section 9:42 of Chapter 107 of Title IX of the Code of the City of Ann Arbor be amended to read as follows:
+Section 1.
+That Section 9:42 of Chapter 107 of Title Ix of the Code of the City of Ann Arbor be amended to read as follows:

-9:42. - Keeping of Chickens or Ducks.
+9:42. - Keeping of chickens or ducks.

-(1) Any Person who keeps chickens or ducks in the City shall, depending on the number of chickens birds the Person will keep, obtain either a 2-bird permit or a 6-bird permit from the City prior to acquiring the chickens or ducks.
-A 6-bird permit is required for the keeping of more than 2 chickens birds.
-No 6-bird permit shall be issued to a Person by the City, and no chickens birds shall be allowed to be kept if 1 or more of the Persons to whom notice is sent as provided in subsection (2) objects to the issuance of the 6-bird permit.
-A 2-bird permit is required for the keeping of 1 or 2 chickens birds and may be issued despite the objection(s) by any Person(s).
+(1) Any Person who keeps chickens or ducks in the City shall, depending on the number of birds the Person will keep, obtain either a 2-bird permit or a 6-bird permit from the City prior to acquiring the chickens or ducks.
+A 6-bird permit is required for the keeping of more than 2 birds.
+No 6-bird permit shall be issued to a Person by the City, and no birds shall be allowed to be kept if 1 or more of the Persons to whom notice is sent as provided in subsection (2) objects to the issuance of the 6-bird permit.
+A 2bird permit is required for the keeping of 1 or 2 birds and may be issued despite the objection(s) by any Person(s).
 To qualify for a 2-bird permit an individual must have no violations of this chapter for the previous 5 years.
-Written statements waiving the distance requirement in subsection (3) below are required for both 2-bird and 6-bird permits and shall be submitted at the time of application and become a part of the permit if issued.
+Written statements waiving the distance requirement in subsection (3) below are required for both 2-bird and 6-bird permit if issued.
 Application shall be made to the City Clerk and the fee for the permit shall be as determined by Council resolution.

 Six-bird permits expire and become invalid 5 years after the date of issuance.
-2-bird permits expire and become invalid 1 year after the date of issuance.
-A Person who wishes to continue keeping chickens_birds shall have obtained a new permit on or before the expiration date of the previous permit.
+Twobird permits expire and become invalid 1 year after the date of issuance.
+A Person who wishes to continue keeping birds shall have obtained a new permit on or before the expiration date of the previous permit.
 Application for a new permit shall be pursuant to the procedures and requirements that are applicable at the time the Person applies for a new permit.